Best DIY Beard Oil Recipes To Make At Home (2023)

 Shelf Life

-Choose carrier oils with longer shelf lives if you want to use your beard oil longer than a few months.
+Choose carrier oils with longer shelf lives if you want to use your beard oil for longer than a few months.
 We’ll go over which carrier oils have the longest shelf life.

 Scents

-Some carrier oils like coconut oil have a distinct and pleasant odor.
+Some carrier oils, like coconut oil, have a distinct and pleasant odor.
 Be sure to mix oils you’ll enjoy smelling on your beard.

 Skin Type